Study: Agents Sell Homes for Higher Prices than FSBOs!Brian E. Adams is a real estate agent with StarPointe Realty

 So this doesn’t count as avoiding a “commissionectomy,” but there are times when, in spite of all your efforts, it might make sense to contribute some fraction of your commission to getting the deal done or making a customer happy.

-My buyer had been great to work with, buying an amazing home and it was a small price to pay to preserve her peace of mind and a good Google My Business review.
+My buyer was great to work with.
+She bought an amazing home, and it was a small price to pay to preserve her peace of mind and a good Google My Business review.

 Conclusion

-There’s only so much, an agent, can do.
-“Commissionectomies” are part of the job, but by implementing these steps, you will hopefully become a better agent, create happier customers and manage to keep more of your money at closing.
+There’s only so much an agent can do.
+“Commissionectomies” are part of the job.
+Still, by implementing these steps, you will hopefully become a better agent, create happier customers and manage to keep more of your money at closing.